Opel Vectra: Overseas markets and rebadges

-Production of the Vectra C and Signum ended in July 2008.
-In Ireland, it was produced until February 2010.
+In Ireland, the Vectra C was produced until February 2010.

-Rebadged variants
+Safety

 Chevrolet Vectra D (2009–2012)

-The Chevrolet Vectra D is the rebadged Version Opel Insignia in the market of Chile.
+The Chevrolet Vectra D is the rebadged Opel Insignia available only in the Chilean market.
 It is a very rare model of Chevrolet in Chile, with not many found.

-Renaming

-In June 2013, the Vectra was renamed the Opel Insignia with a facelift since, it was the last rebadged Opel model from Chevrolet.
-It was available with the same name in Argentina, which was discontinued at the same time because, in February 2017, Opel was sold to the PSA Group.
+In June 2013, it was renamed the Opel Insignia along with a facelift, as the Chevrolet brand was being phased out in that market.
+In February 2017, Opel was sold to the PSA Group.

 Motorsport

+Vauxhall Vectra Challenge

+From 1997 to 1999, a one-make series for the Vectra B ran in the UK as the Vauxhall Vectra SRI V6 Challenge.

+A novelty of the series was the Celebrity Car.
+In 1997, this was driven by drivers such as Tiff Needell at Brands Hatch and Louise Aitken-Walker at Knockhill.

+In 1998 and 1999, the series was a support event for the British Touring Car Championship.
+Many drivers to compete in this series would go on to race or had previously raced in the BTCC.

+The LPG Vectra

+The series was one of the first to experiment with alternative fuels in UK Motorsport with Mark Ticehurst driving a Liquified Petroleum Gas-powered entry in the 1999 Season.
+Ticehurst scored four wins in the car and would have been Champion had he been eligible for points.
+There were plans for Ticehurst to move up to the BTCC with this car for the 2000 Season but this never materialised.

+Touring Car Racing

 The Vectra was used in several touring car racing series.

-In the 1990s, and the beginning of the 2000s, the Vectra B Super Touring took part in the British Touring Car Championship, the Asia-Pacific Touring Car Championship, the German Super Tourenwagen Cup, the Australian Super Touring Championship, the Japanese Touring Car Championship, the Italian Superturismo Championship, the French Supertouring Championship and the Swedish Touring Car Championship.
+In the 1990s and the early 2000s the Vectra B Super Touring took part in the British Touring Car Championship, the Asia-Pacific Touring Car Championship, the German Super Tourenwagen Cup, the Australian Super Touring Championship, the Japanese Touring Car Championship, the Italian Superturismo Championship, the French Supertouring Championship and the Swedish Touring Car Championship.

 Uwe Alzen was third in Super Tourenwagen Cup in 1997 and 1998, and second in 1999; John Henderson was runner up in the 2000 Australian Super Touring Championship; John Cleland was British Touring Car Champion in 1995 and finished third in 1992 and fourth in 1993 and 1994; Yvan Muller was sixth in the 1999 British Touring Car Championship and fourth in 2000; and Nicklas Karlsson was third in the 2002 Swedish Touring Car Championship.

+The BTC Touring Vectra

 A prototype Vectra C was built to the BTC Touring specifications in 2003 by Triple Eight Race Engineering, with the view to using it in the 2004 BTCC, but it was never raced, despite being shown publicly at the 2004 Birmingham Motor Show as the 'Vectra Diesel Concept'.
+The car got as far as a test at Albacete but proved less competitive than the Astra Coupe.
+The car appeared at the Autosport International Show in January 2007, disguised as the Super 2000 version that would make its BTCC debut that year.